Thank you for your interest in our programs.

 Buddy Pack Program

 The Buddy Pack program is designed to get bags full of kid-friendly nutritious food to children who rely on free or reduced-price lunches during the school year.
 Buddy Packs typically contain two ready-to-eat entrees, a fruit cup, cereal, shelf-stable milk and a nutritional bar.
 Peanut butter is provided monthly.
-We distribute 7,500 Buddy Packs each week during the school year to low-income children at 156 schools in our 32-county service area.
+We distribute food to 7,500 children through the Buddy Pack program each week during the school year at more than 150 schools in our 32-county service area.
+Read more

 Summer Feeding Program